Terrance-Whitehurst/supervision-pretrained-tennis-tracking/README.md

 This repository contains a Google Colab notebook demonstrating object detection and tracking using the `supervision`, `inference`, and `roboflow` libraries.
 The notebook is specifically designed to detect and track tennis balls in images and videos using a pre-trained model from Roboflow.

 ## Project Overview

-The project utilizes a combination of powerful computer vision tools to:

 1.  **Perform object detection:** Identify the location of specific objects (tennis balls) within an image or video frame.
 2.  **Track objects:** Follow the movement of detected objects across consecutive frames in a video.
-3.  **Annotate results:** Visualize the detection and tracking results by drawing bounding boxes and labels on the original media.
+3.  **Annotate results:** Visualize the detection and tracking results by drawing bounding boxes and labels on the original video/image.

 The workflow includes installing necessary libraries, setting up API access to Roboflow, performing inference on both still images and video sequences, and saving the processed video.